 The crops, grains, vegetables and other produce grown and harvested by locals are carefully prepared to make a tasty traditional dinner, where people share stories, laughs and well wishes as a family.
 But this year will be different.

 In the community of Saraguro, poverty has forced many people to migrate to faraway cities and even to other countries.
-And this year, with the pandemic in the mix, poverty levels have increased, climate change has destroyed much of the crops and most migrant workers won’t be able to return home due to shortages of money and jobs.
+And this year, with the pandemic in the mix, poverty levels have increased, environmental changes have destroyed much of the crops and most migrant workers won’t be able to return home due to shortages of money and jobs.

 “These are difficult times for the people of this community.
 They don’t have food or resources,” says Miguel, the director of the Compassion centre in Saraguro.